This bill relates to financial incentives for economic development.

 The Department’s review authority is limited to determining whether statutory and regulatory requirements have been satisfied.
 The Department may issue a conditional designation if local implementation policies remain incomplete, but incentives may not be utilized until certification is finalized.

-The bill authorizes the Department to charge application, participation, or administrative fees of up to 2.5% of the tax credits issued under the program.
+The Department can retain a limited portion of "net-new state revenue", as defined in the bill, generated by the Missouri Innovation, Public Safety, and Accountability Act to be used solely for the administration of the Missouri Innovation Zone Program.
+The bill authorizes the Department to charge application, participation, or administrative fees of up to 2.5% of the tax credits issued under the Program.

 The bill creates the "Rural Missouri Development Fund".
-The Fund will be administered by the Department of Economic Development for economic development, housing, workforce development, infrastructure, education, health care, public safety, and community development projects in rural and smaller communities.
+The Fund will be administered by the Department for economic development, housing, workforce development, infrastructure, education, health care, public safety, and community development projects in rural and smaller communities.

-Each contributing city must annually contribute 10% of the net- new state sales tax revenue retained for its Innovation Zone Public Safety Fund.
+Each contributing city must annually contribute an amount equal to 10% of the net-new state sales tax revenue retained for its Innovation Zone Public Safety Fund.
 Local sales taxes, local property taxes, and other local revenues are excluded from the contribution requirement.
-Receipt of money from the fund does not require a city to establish a Missouri Innovation Zone.
+Receipt of money from the Fund does not require a city to establish a Missouri Innovation Zone.

 The Department may award grants to rural cities, smaller communities, or development organizations applying on behalf of such communities.
 No more than 20% of annual available funds may be awarded to a single applicant unless unobligated funds remain after the initial award process.

-The bill creates an employer retention and reinvestment incentive within the Missouri Works program for tax years beginning on or after January 1, 2027.
+This bill creates an employer retention and reinvestment incentive within the Missouri Works Program for tax years beginning on or after January 1, 2027.
 Qualified companies maintaining retained jobs within a certified Missouri Innovation Zone may receive withholding retention benefits for qualifying reinvestment expenditures and payroll retention activities.

 The bill prohibits companies from relocating or transferring operations from another Missouri location into the zone if such relocation materially reduces payroll at the originating location.
 Payroll used for this incentive may not also be used for the employer relocation incentive.